-The RightsStatements.org Guidelines for Applying the Rights Statements has practical advice for how to embed and display the rights statements with digital objects.
+The RightsStatements.org Guidelines for Applying the Rights Statements provides more practical advice on how to embed and display the rights statements with digital objects.
 (CC0 1.0)

 The CC Certificate

 Learn more about Creative Commons licences and tools through their open access certificate programme.